squirrelplays/pistachio/README.md

   - Using the 'Custom Search Builder' in the HTML to search for 'flag equals flag'

 This is useful for tracking:
 - Draft prospects
+- Free agents
+- Waiver wire
-- Custom shortlists created in-game
+- Any other custom shortlists created in-game

 ---